dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-05-PyTorch from tabula rasa.md

 The `import torch.autograd` package is the heart of PyTorch.
 It contains classes and functions implementing automatic differentiation on a computation graph.
 Computational graph is what you get out-of-the-box in PyTorch once you set your computations.

 Important things about the graph:

 * when computing the forwards pass, autograd builds up a graph
-* graph holds functions and tensors
+* graph holds functions and variables (tensors)
-* graph encodes a complete history of the computation
+* graph encodes a complete history of computation
 * after the backward pass the graph will be freed to save the memory
 * graph is recreated from scratch at every iteration (on forward pass)
 * graph is needed to compute the gradients